nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 - **SCHED_DEADLINE**: Requires root privileges and `--cap-add=CAP_SYS_NICE` when running in a container
 - **SCHED_FIFO/SCHED_RR**: May require `--ulimit rtprio=99` when running in a container (can replace 99 with the highest value actually used for the `sched_priority` argument to `add_realtime()`)

+See {ref}`rt-scheduling-prerequisites` for the full host-and-container setup checklist, including host CPU isolation.
 :::

 Here's an example of configuring operators to run with real-time policies: